On this page:

 Boarding or homestay

 Boarding or homestay is when you rent a room in a home, and live with the home owners.
 This is a private agreement between you and the home owner, which does not fall under the Residential Tenancies Act 1997.
-For information on your rights in a private agreement, view our Contracts page.
+For information on your rights in a private agreement, view our Contracts section.

 If your landlord, estate agent or owner asks you to pay a bond, they must: